seanwhs/Tutorials/Python/AI-Asiignment-Grader/code-walkthrough/storage-py.md

-# ✅ **Direct rewrite following the example style**

-# Python Primer: `persistence.py` — JSON Flat-File Database
+# ✅ **Python Primer: `storage.py` — JSON Flat-File Database**

-This primer teaches core Python concepts using real code from a student record persistence module.
+This primer teaches core Python concepts using real code from a student record storage module.
 Each section shows the original code, explains the Python idea simply, provides a short runnable mini-demo, and ties it back to the module.

 ***

-## Module Deep Dive: `persistence.py`
+## Module Deep Dive: `storage.py`

 This file is the **data layer**: it stores and retrieves student grading history using a simple JSON flat-file, keeping the project lightweight without requiring a database server.